jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

   :lineno-start: 7
   :emphasize-lines: 2-3

-    # None is not the same object as None
+    # None is not None
-    # assert None is not the same object as None
+    # assert None is not None
     assert None is None

     # Exceptions seen